 If your landlord ignores your requests for repair work to be done or takes too long to start or complete the work, there are steps you can take to try to get repairs done.

 There was an error, please try again.

-You should keep a record of the repairs and your efforts to get the landlord to sort them.
-Having as much information as possible will help if you need to make a complaint.
+Keep a record of the repairs and your efforts to get the landlord to sort them.
+Having as much information as possible helps if you need to make a complaint.

 Evidence could include:

 - photographs of what needs repairing

 - copies of letters or emails you have sent to your to your landlord

 - receipts for any items you've had to buy to replace damaged items, for example clothing or furniture